Lasjia: Descriptions and natural distributions

 All species grow naturally into trees, with whorled, simple adult leaves with smooth margins (unserrated, spineless) and bearing their flowers in branched compound inflorescences generally at the ends of the foliage or sometimes from older branches under the foliage.
 The fruits of L. claudiensis, L. grandis, L. hildebrandii, and L. whelanii have thin inner shells (testae) of about 1–2 mm unlike the well-known macadamia nuts' thicker woody inner shells.

-L. claudiensis and L. grandis have significantly larger fruits and seeds; they have fruit diameters of 6.5 ± 1.5 cm and 5–7 cm, respectively, and seeds diameters of 5.5–6.5×5 cm and 3–4 cm, respectively.
+Lasjia claudiensis and L. grandis have significantly larger fruits and seeds; they have fruit diameters of 6.5 ± 1.5 cm and 5–7 cm, respectively, and seeds diameters of 5.5–6.5×5 cm and 3–4 cm, respectively.

-L. claudiensis is endemic to the Iron Range region of Cape York Peninsula, far north Queensland, in more seasonally dry rainforests and gallery forests, from about 0 to 600 m altitude.
+Lasjia claudiensis is endemic to the Iron Range region of Cape York Peninsula, far north Queensland, in more seasonally dry rainforests and gallery forests, from about 0 to 600 m altitude.
 L. claudiensis has the Australian national conservation status listing of "vulnerable" in the Australian government Environment Protection and Biodiversity Conservation Act 1999 (EPBC), and the Queensland official state conservation status of "vulnerable" species in the Queensland government Nature Conservation Act 1992.

-L. grandis grows naturally only in the rainforests of the Wet Tropics region of northeastern Queensland, from about 0 to 460 m altitude.
+Lasjia grandis grows naturally only in the rainforests of the Wet Tropics region of northeastern Queensland, from about 0 to 460 m altitude.
 L. grandis trees received their name for growing to the largest size of the macadamia group, of up to about 40 m, with trunks up to 120 cm diameter, with some having buttresses.
 L. grandis has an official Queensland state conservation status of "vulnerable" species in the Queensland government Nature Conservation Act 1992.

-L. whelanii grows naturally only in the rainforests of the Wet Tropics region of northeastern Queensland, from about 0 to 700 m altitude.
+Lasjia whelanii grows naturally only in the rainforests of the Wet Tropics region of northeastern Queensland, from about 0 to 700 m altitude.

-L. hilderbrandii and L. erecta are endemic to Sulawesi (Indonesia) and its smaller adjacent islands, and there's even less published knowledge of them.
+Lasjia hilderbrandii and L. erecta are endemic to Sulawesi (Indonesia) and its smaller adjacent islands, and there's even less published knowledge of them.
 Up to the date of 1995, all populations of L. hilderbrandii were found below 450 m altitude, except one specimen collection.
 A collection beyond Sulawesi was made in west Sumatra, although whether its origin was natural and a significant extension of range or a recently introduced plant, was unconfirmed in 1995.
 Up to 1995, all populations found of L. erecta were between 900 and 1700 m altitude.
 Therefore, as far as was known in 1995, the two species have separate habitats and geographic distributions (allopatric).
 The two species clearly have a close evolutionary relationship with many characteristics in common, endemic to the Sulawesi region, the flower structures in whorls of racemes at the ends of uppermost branches and the whorled leaves with smooth margins.
 The distinctive characteristics of L. erecta of short and erect flower structures and of smaller leaves in whorls of four compare to the characteristics of L. hildebrandii of flower structures longer and arching or pendulous and of larger leaves in whorls of five to seven.